adeira/universe/src/babel-preset-adeira/README.md

 ## New JSX transform

-This packages supports the new JSX transform from `1.2.0`.
+This packages uses the new JSX transform as default from `2.0.0`.
 See https://reactjs.org/blog/2020/09/22/introducing-the-new-jsx-transform.html

+Optional support for the new JSX transform was added in `1.2.0`.

-You can use it like this:
+If you want to use the classical version with this package from `2.0.0` (having `import React from 'react';` in all files) you can use it like this:

 ```js
 module.exports = {